taiidani/terraform-provider-jenkins/docs/resources/credential_azure_service_principal.md

 - `client_secret` (String, Sensitive) The client secret of the Azure Service Principal.
 Cannot be used with `certificate_id`.
 Has to be specified, if `certificate_id` is not specified.
 - `description` (String) A human readable description of the credentials being stored.
 - `domain` (String) The domain store to place the credentials into.
 If not set will default to the global credentials store.
-- `folder` (String) The folder namespace to store the credentials in.
-If not set will default to global Jenkins credentials.
+- `folder` (String) The folder namespace to store the resource in.
+If not set will default to global Jenkins.
 - `graph_endpoint` (String) Override the Azure graph endpoint URL for the selected Azure environment.
 - `resource_manager_endpoint` (String) Override the Azure resource manager endpoint URL for the selected Azure environment.
 - `scope` (String) The visibility of the credentials to Jenkins agents.
 This must be set to either "GLOBAL" or "SYSTEM".
 If not set will default to "GLOBAL".